 MozFest is a unique hybrid: part art, tech and society convening, part maker festival, and the premiere gathering for activists in diverse global movements fighting for a more humane digital world.

-Over the last ten years, MozFest has fueled the movement to ensure the internet benefits humanity, rather than harms it.
-As the festival matures and is welcomed in its new host city of Amsterdam, we’ll remain focused in our work to build a healthier internet and more Trustworthy AI.
-Save the date for MozFest 2021 where the brightest minds and most ambitious ideas from the internet health movement will come together under one roof.
+Over the years, MozFest has fueled the movement to ensure the internet benefits humanity, rather than harms it.
+We remain focused in our work to build a healthier internet and more Trustworthy AI.

 Join the internet health community for these exciting opportunities and events that explore what it takes to build a better web.

 African Feminism in Big Social Data: Why We Must Advance Radical Care in Digital Activism Engagement

 African feminists are adopting radical caring as communal and self-represented resistance against various challenges, from backlash to state repression.
 However, today’s digital landscape has introduced new complexities.
 Artificial intelligence technologies create contexts from user data, and marketing strategies are fueling online mobs, creating challenges for activists striving to voice concerns and nurture digital communities.

 This session will involve a history of the standardization of Kiswahili, taking a look at how colonial powers used the language to their advantage and how the (standardized) language grew and in other instances killed Kiswahili dialects.

 African perspectives on shaping safety and wellbeing of children in digital spaces

 This session seeks to open up and spark conversations about localized and contextualized approaches to studying and strategies for understanding the impact of digital media on young people in Africa, from African practitioners, researchers, policymakers, activists and scholars.